On some notions of rank for matrices over tracts: Relative notions of rank

 On the positive side, the proof of {\cite[Theorem 28]{Deaett}} immediately gives:

 \begin{lemma} If $K$ is an infinite field, the canonical map $\varphi : K \to \K$ is epic. \end{lemma}

-The main idea of the proof is that if $W$ is a $K$-matroid with underlying matroid $M$, the canonical map from $K$-circuits of $W$ to circuits of $M$ is surjective by definition (cf.~Definition~\ref{df:pushforward}).
-Since a vector of a matroid is just a union of circuits and a vector of a $K$-matroid is just a $K$-linear combination of $K$-circuits, it suffices to take a suitably general linear combination (which exists since $K$ is infinite) of some set of circuits mapping surjectively onto $\cC(M)$.
+The main idea of the proof is that if $M'$ is a $K$-matroid with underlying matroid $M$ (i.e. $\varphi_*(M') = M$), the map from $K$-circuits of $W$ to circuits of $M$ is surjective by definition (cf.~Definition~\ref{df:pushforward}).
+Recall that a vector of a $\K$-matroid is just a union of $\K$-circuits and a $K$-vector of a $K$-matroid is just a $K$-linear combination of $K$-circuits.
+Hence given any $\K$-vector $C$ of $M$ given as the union of $\K$-circuits $C_1,\dots,C_n$, it suffices to take a linear combination of preimages of each $C_i$ such that there is no cancellation (which is possible since $K$ is infinite).
+Then clearly this linear combination is mapped to $C$.

-As another example of a positive result, we have:
+As another example of a positive result, we can say the following about the sign case.